Why are you so interested in international politics?

 My first masters degree is in Political Science, and the majority of my studies was international politics, however, I became fascinated with Australia's politics during the 2007 federal election, and the fascination stuck.
 It's since expanded to UK and Canada, and I've always been interested in what's going on in American politics (after all, born and raised in Texas).
 It's truly a hobby to predict what will happen each election, but as my time has slowly been taken away, I've made fewer and fewer predictions, and may have to stop for a while outside of the major Australia/US elections.

-You were in SGA for a while.
-Any chance you might return to elected politics at SGA?
+You were in SGA at your alma mater for a while.
+Now that you are a doctoral student, any chance you might return to elected politics at SGA?

 Are you ever going to finish the Campaign Archive?